heleidsn/px4_avoidance_airsim/README.md

-# Obstacle Avoidance using PX4 and AirSim
+# Obstacle Avoidance using PX4 and AirSim with ROS

 Integration of some algorithms with PX4 and AirSim for real-time collision-free and obstacle-free trajectories in bounded environment.